ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 <!--#/istutorial#-->

-This tutorial walks you through the steps of setting up isolated workloads by provisioning {{site.data.keyword.vpc_full}}s (VPCs) in two different regions with subnets and virtual server instances (VSIs).
-You will create VSIs in multiple zones within one region to ensure the high availability of the application.
-You will create additional VSIs in a second region and configure a global load balancer to provide high availability between regions and reduce network latency for users in different geographies.
+This tutorial walks you through steps for setting up highly available and isolated workloads by provisioning {{site.data.keyword.vpc_full}}s (VPCs).
+You will create virtual server instances (VSIs) in multiple zones within one region to ensure the high availability of the application.
+You will create additional VSIs in a second region and configure a global load balancer (GLB) to provide high availability between regions and reduce network latency for users in different geographies.
 {: shortdesc}

-For the global load balancer, you will provision an {{site.data.keyword.cis_full_notm}} ({{site.data.keyword.cis_short_notm}}) service from the catalog.
-For managing the SSL certificate for all incoming HTTPS requests, you will use the {{site.data.keyword.secrets-manager_full_notm}} service.
+You will provision an {{site.data.keyword.cis_full_notm}} ({{site.data.keyword.cis_short_notm}}) service as the GLB from the catalog, and an {{site.data.keyword.secrets-manager_full_notm}} service from the catalog to manage the Transport Layer Security (TLS) certificate for all incoming HTTPS requests.

 ## Objectives
 {: #vpc-multi-region-objectives}